-Girls Inc. of Metropolitan Dallas is excited to announce plans for their second annual Power 2 the Girl Conference.
-This year’s conference is themed “Power H.E.R (Health, Equity and Reform)” and will provide girls in 6th-10th grade attending schools in underserved areas of Dallas the social and emotional tools they need to navigate this challenging time.
+This spring, Girls Inc. of Metropolitan Dallas hosted our second annual Power 2 the Girl Conference.
+This year’s conference was themed “Power H.E.R (Health, Equity and Reform)” and provided girls in 6th-10th grade attending schools in underserved areas of Dallas the social and emotional tools they need to navigate this challenging time.

-- Health: Girls will understand the “double shift” society places upon women and identify ways in which COVID-19 has exposed girls to this “double shift.”
-Girls will acknowledge and release heavy and harmful feelings and burdens and replace them with sustainable self-care strategies for mental and physical revitalization.
+- Health: Girls learned about the “double shift” society places upon women and identify ways in which COVID-19 has exposed girls to this “double shift.”
+Girls acknowledged and release heavy and harmful feelings and burdens and replace them with sustainable self-care strategies for mental and physical revitalization.

-- Equity: Girls will learn about the “glass ceiling” and analyze factors contributing to gender inequity.
-Girls will explore strategies to advocate for themselves and others and discover how collaboration is more powerful than competition.
+- Equity: Girls learned about the “glass ceiling” and analyze factors contributing to gender inequity.
+They explored strategies to advocate for themselves and others and discover how collaboration is more powerful than competition.

-- Reform: Girls will recognize unfairness at the individual level and injustice at the institutional level.
-Girls will practice speaking up with courage and respect when someone has been hurt or wronged by bias.
-They will walk away with tools to plan and carry out collective action against discrimination, bias and injustice.
+- Reform: Girls learned to recognized unfairness at the individual level and injustice at the institutional level.
+Girls practiced speaking up with courage and respect when someone has been hurt or wronged by bias.
+They walked away with tools to plan and carry out collective action against discrimination, bias and injustice.

-- Power H.E.R.: In this culminating event, girls will experience sessions on each of the three series topics: Health, Equity, and Reform.
-Girls will create action plans to harness their power within, hear from an inspiring keynote speaker, and celebrate the collective strength of girls.
+- Power H.E.R.: In this culminating event, girls experienced sessions on each of the three series topics: Health, Equity, and Reform.
+Girls created action plans to harness their power within, heard from an inspiring keynote speaker, and celebrated the collective strength of girls.

-The schedule, format, and topics of the 2021 Power 2 the Girl Conference are designed for the current pandemic reality.
-This invitation-only conference will be presented as a series of four sessions, (March 11, April 15, April 29, and May 22).
-The sessions are designed as an innovative hybrid model of small in-person gatherings at schools with hands-on, engaging activities and a live-stream component to allow guest speakers to share motivational content.
-Girls Inc. plans to reach 1,000 girls through this conference!
+The schedule, format, and topics of the 2021 Power 2 the Girl Conference were designed for the current pandemic reality.
+This invitation-only conference was presented as a series of four sessions, (March 11, April 15, April 29, and May 22).
+The sessions were designed as an innovative hybrid model of small in-person gatherings at schools with hands-on, engaging activities and a live-stream component to allow guest speakers to share motivational content.